Nikolov-Nikolay/Nikolov-Nikolay/README.md

 ### Hi there 👋, my name is Nikolay Nikolov

-#### I'm a Python Software Engineer Student at SoftUni
+#### I'm a Python Software Engineer Student at SoftUni.

-![I'm a Python Software Engineer Student at SoftUni]

-I'm student in SoftUni.
 Currently learning Python.

 Skills: Python / JS

-- 🌱 I’m currently learning Python
 - 📫 How to reach me: nnikolov.nikolay@gmail.com